Sidney Psalms: Separation of sinful from righteous

-One way in which the righteous and the sinful are often separated is by the path they choose.
-Psalm 1 sees two paths laid out for man "ruin's way" where "wicked counsel leads" or the way of God.
-Paths or "the way", especially choosing the right path, is a common theme throughout the whole bible, but also within the psalms.
-Phillip Sidney sets up this theme firmly in Psalm 1 with the opening line referring to "tread[ing]" the right path.
+The righteous and the sinful may be separated by the path they choose.
+Psalm 1 sees two paths laid out for man, "ruin's way" where "wicked counsel leads," or the way of God.
+This Psalm shares the motif of paths or "the way", especially choosing the right path, with the Bible; the opening line of Psalm 1 refers to "tread[ing]" the right path.
 This path can be seen as the beginning of a journey the psalms and through this lyrical Psalter.

 Other references to paths in the Psalter include: